Andrew Henderson

 Rotterdammers have been named as the most adept at speaking English as a second language in the world.

-Amsterdam, the Hague, and other Dutch cities are not that far behind, making the Netherlands one of the biggest English strong-holds in Europe (outside of the UK, of course).
+Amsterdam, the Hague, and other Dutch cities are not far behind, making the Netherlands one of the most prominent English strongholds in Europe (outside of the UK).

-If you have ever dreamed of spending your days strolling along the romantic canals of Amsterdam, you’ll be happy to know that over 90% of Dutch speak English.
-More than 15 million of them.
+If you have ever dreamed of strolling along the romantic canals of Amsterdam, you’ll be happy to know that over 90% of Dutch speak English – more than 15 million of them.

 While becoming a permanent resident of the Netherlands may not be the best move for tax purposes, Western citizens can easily spend half of their year in Europe’s Schengen area, giving you plenty of time to enjoy a second home in Amsterdam.

-Bonus point, the Netherlands has some favorable corporate arrangements in place, thanks to its copious tax treaties and tax participation exemptions (e.g., dividends and capital gains realized are exempt from corporate tax).
+Bonus point: The Netherlands has some favourable corporate arrangements in place, thanks to copious tax treaties and tax participation exemptions (e.g., dividends and capital gains realised are exempt from corporate tax).

-What’s not to like?
-Well, the income tax is the stinger, so watch out and don’t overstay your non-resident welcome.
+So what’s not to like?
+Well, the income tax is a bit of a stinger, so be careful and don’t overstay your non-resident welcome.

-Depending on where you are in the Balkans, you might have some luck with Italian or German.
-However, the main second language of the younger generation is English.
+Depending on where you find yourself in the Balkans, you might come across some Italian or German speakers.
+But the region’s main second language – of the younger generation at least – is English.

-Sure, the older generation might still be monolingual or speak Russian as their only foreign language.
-But stick to bigger cities like Zagreb, Sofia, or Belgrade, and you shouldn’t encounter any problems assimilating into the community as an English speaker.
+The older generation might still be monolingual or speak Russian as their only foreign language.
+But in the bigger cities like Zagreb, Sofia, or Belgrade, you shouldn’t encounter any problems assimilating into the community as an English speaker.

-Some Balkan countries also have favorable tax regimes with flat income tax rates and are extremely grateful for foreign capital by way of incorporating a business or an investment.
+Some Balkan countries also have favourable tax regimes with flat income tax rates and are extremely grateful for foreign capital via investment or business incorporation.

-So, if you are looking for an English-speaking country that’s expat-friendly and a bit under the radar, the Balkan countries might be a good choice for you.
+So, if you are looking for an English-speaking country that’s expat-friendly and a little under the radar, the Balkan countries might be a good choice.

-The Baltics are usually skipped over in favor of someplace else, usually with richer cultural history, better food, or a milder climate.
+The Baltics are often skipped over, usually in favour of somewhere with a richer cultural history, better food, or a milder climate.

-And if you think this way too, you’re doing yourself no favors.
-These three countries have been experiencing some of the fastest growth rates in the European Union over the last three years.
+But people thinking like this are selling themselves short.
+These three countries have been experiencing some of the European Union’s fastest growth rates over the last three years.

-With more and more foreign investment and tourism, the Baltics can provide quite a comfortable life that comes at a fraction of the cost of Scandinavia, but many of the same amenities.
+With ever-increasing foreign investment and tourism, the Baltics can provide quite a comfortable life at a fraction of the cost of Scandinavia but with many of the same amenities.

-Especially in Vilnius, Riga, and Tallinn, you can work towards lower tax rates and fully immerse yourself in the social life speaking English only.
+Especially in Vilnius, Riga, and Tallinn, you can work towards lower tax rates and fully immerse yourself in the social life, speaking only English.

 And The Very Best English-Speaking Country for Expats in the World is…